vistadataproject/documents/README.md

 Interface |  MUMPS RPCs (x3500)  | Master VISTA Data Model (x1)
 --- | --- | ---
-Method |   :no_entry_sign:  Relies on over 3500 client-specific legacy MUMPS routines <br>  :no_entry_sign: Distinct, unique routines for reading vs writing the same data| :white_check_mark: :new: Data Model-Driven <br> :white_check_mark: :new: Client-agnostic <br> :white_check_mark: :new: One single, symmetric read-write mechanism for all data. <br>:white_check_mark:  No MUMPS code involved.
+Method |   :no_entry_sign:  Relies on over 3500 client-specific, non-interchangeable legacy MUMPS routines <br>  :no_entry_sign: Distinct, unique routines for reading vs writing the same data <br>  :no_entry_sign: Requires extensive knowledge and experience with MUMPS and VISTA | :white_check_mark: :new: Data Model-Driven <br> :white_check_mark: :new: Client-agnostic <br> :white_check_mark: :new: One single, symmetric read-write mechanism for all data. <br>:white_check_mark: Requires no knowledge or experience with VISTA internals or MUMPS.
 Ease of interfacing to new clients | :no_entry_sign: HARD | :white_check_mark: EASY
 Security |  :no_entry_sign: Patchy, Opaque  | :white_check_mark:  Comprehensive, Clear
 Authentication |  Kernel Access/Verify | Kernel Access/Verify